This Week in Petroleum History: May 25 – May 31

 May 26, 1891 – Carbon Black Patent leads to Crayola –

-Edwin Binney and C. Harold Smith received a patent for an “Apparatus for the Manufacture of Carbon Black.”
-The Binney & Smith process created a fine, intensely black soot-like substance — a pigment blacker than any other.
-Its success would lead to another petroleum product, Crayola crayons.
+Edwin Binney of New York City received a patent for his “Apparatus for the Manufacture of Carbon Black.”
+The process allowed the “manufacture lamp-black from oil in an improved and economical manner.”
+It created a fine, intensely black soot-like substance — a pigment blacker than any other available at the time.
+Its success led to a partnership with C. Harold Smith and another petroleum product, Crayola crayons. (more…)

 Dinosaur Fever – Sinclair’s Icon